Last updated on

 - 1 tablespoon olive oil

-- Once onion is tender, add the garlic cloves and cook until fragrant, about 1-2 minutes.
-Add the rice and cook for 2 minutes, or until lightly browned and toasted.
-Stir to remove any rice or onions from sticking to the pan.
-Nestle the chicken into the rice and add 3 cups of the chicken broth.
-Bring to a boil.
+- Add the minced garlic to the pan and cook until fragrant, about 1-2 minutes.
+Add the rice and saute for 2 minutes, stirring frequently, or until lightly browned and toasted.

 Looking for more easy chicken recipes?